vincentsmuda/TheExterminator/readme.md

 - Write documentation for non transpiling utilization

+- Break bug out of the base stylesheet and make it its own
 - Create a handler that highlights the problem element and on the page
 - Allow user to click on problem element
 - Create a quick link that mimics QA user's browser variables